MadeleineBousfield/PostmanApiIntrodiction/README.md

 # Introduction to API testing using Postman
-This project was completed as part of the Complete 2024 Software Testing Bootcamp.
+This project was completed as part of a [Udemy course: The Complete 2024 Software Testing Bootcamp](https://www.udemy.com/course/testerbootcamp/?couponCode=LETSLEARNNOWPP).
-The purpose of this project was to introduce Postman and API testing, inlcuding:
+<br><br>The purpose of this project was to introduce Postman and API testing, including:
 * creating GET and POST requests
 * writing and running JSON tests
 * running collection tests